gvwilson/sensibleadventures/nardica/nardica.md

 No,
 he wouldn't show them what else he had in his toolbox---not yet.
 And yes,
-he did realize that made him look like he was hiding something, but---he shrugged.
+he did realize that made him look like he was hiding something.
-"That's because I am," he said, eyeing his cut-off trouser leg sadly.
+"But that's because I am," he said, eyeing his cut-off trouser leg sadly.
-He hadn't flinched when the medic probed his wound with a whisker-slim instrument extruded from one of her tech fingers, or when she started to fill the hole with pink goo from a squeeze tube.
+He hadn't flinched when the medic probed his wound with a whisker-slim instrument extruded from one of her metal fingers, or when she started to fill the hole with pink goo from a squeeze tube.
 He hadn't let go of his toolbox, either.

 "The question is what?"
 The governor paced restlessly as he spoke.
-"And what kind of man has a fully functional mil sat link in his head?"
+"What kind of man has a fully functional mil sat link in his head, and an unregistered clone as an apprentice?"

+Iffy froze at the word "clone".
+It was something other children had called her when she was little to make her cry, something Uncle Jack muttered just loudly enough to be overheard when he was in a particularly bad mood.
+"Nothin' to be ashamed of,"
+Aunt Naggie said firmly the one time Iffy talked to her about it.
+"Y'are who y'are, an' I love who y'are, and that's the all of it."

+But Wales didn't seem to hear the word, or care.
-Wales pushed the medic's hands away.
+He pushed the medic's hands away.
-"The sort who can change the world for you," he said.
+"The sort of man who can change the world for you," he said.

 Governor Stern pivoted to face him.
 "Oh really?"